vieledatengutedaten/better-teletask-server/README.md

 ### Player tweaks

-BTT also adds some quality-of-life features to the Tele-Task player to make it more convenient to use.
+BTT also adds some quality-of-life features to the Tele-Task player to make it more convenient to use:

+- Double-clicks on the video player toggle fullscreen
+- You can resize both of the videos (camera and screen recording) to 100% width, effectively allowing a fullscreen view of one of the videos
+- Pressing "k" on your keyboard pauses/plays the video, like on YouTube

 ## Disclaimer